Senate sends Biden big defense bill, plans new war memorial

 The annual bill, which has passed both the House and Senate every year for decades without fail, nevertheless was delayed in the Senate by various disputes, including a separate effort to halt goods produced by forced Uyghur labor in China from entering the U.S. That measure also is now headed toward final approval and Biden’s desk.

-The evenly divided Senate approved the defense bill Wednesday on a robust 88-11 vote.
+The evenly divided Senate approved the defense bill Wednesday on a robust 88-11 bipartisan vote.

 The new war memorial would honor those who served in the Global War on Terrorism, launched in response to the Sept.
 11, 2001, attacks on the U.S.